embEDUx/documentation/src/background/design/buildserver.md

 This chapter describes the design of the buildserver components and the setup routine which is used to install these components on the buildserver machine.

-## Cross-Target Support
-Even though the number of ARM-systems is growing, most Desktops and Servers are still running on x86-based architectures.
-In order to build the products for the platforms used within the lab-courses, it is necessary to either use cross-toolchains or emulators.

 ## Build Automation Routines

 ## Automated Build Triggering